contactandyc/another-c-library/7_allocator.md

 #define stla_malloc(len) _stla_malloc_d(NULL, __STLA_FILE_LINE__, len, false)
 ```

 If the custom feature is enabled, the objects need a way to dump their state to a file (or to the terminal).
-In C, you can define a function pointer and then associate the pointer to functions programatically.
+In C, you can define a function pointer and then associate the pointer to functions programmatically.
 An example is below.
 The gist of it is that you specify the new function pointer type by surrounding the name in parenthesis and an extra asterisk.

 For example,
 ```c
 typedef void (*my_function)();
 ```

-would declare a function pointer type named my_function which took no arguments and didn't return anything (it has a void return type).
+would declare a function pointer type named my_function, which took no arguments and didn't return anything (it has a void return type).
 I recommend using a suffix for function pointers (I'm going to use _f).
 The allocator needs to define a function pointer to allow other objects to dump their details.

 ```c
 typedef void (*stla_dump_details_f)(FILE *out, void *p, size_t length);